Admission of International Students

 - One official transcript evaluation by either the World Educational Services, Education Credential Evaluators, Inc., or any NACES-participating organization.

-- TOEFL or IELTS - Academic Test scores must be sent from the testing agency directly to the Office of Graduate Studies or ESL completion information from the providing agency must be sent directly to the Office of Graduate Studies.
+- TOEFL or IELTS - Academic Test scores must be sent from the testing agency directly to The Graduate School or ESL completion information from the providing agency must be sent directly to The Graduate School.
 After the application is complete, the academic department and the graduate dean will review it.
 The applicant will be notified of the admission decision via e-mail.